NgocHueLy/data_eng_keeb_finder/README.md

 - [Looker Studio](https://lookerstudio.google.com/) to visualize the transformed dataset
 - [Pandas](https://pandas.pydata.org/) to import and transform dataset
 - [Terraform](https://www.terraform.io/) for version control of our infrastructure
 - [Docker](https://docker.io/) for Mage image.
-I also update dbt to latest version iva Mage terminal as the original dbt version in Mage not working
+I also update dbt to latest version via Mage terminal as the original dbt version in Mage not working

 # Pipeline Architecture